Kabir Singh

 Kabir Singh is a 2019 Indian Hindi-language romantic drama film co-written, co-edited and directed by Sandeep Reddy Vanga in his Hindi cinema debut, and jointly produced by Bhushan Kumar and Krishan Kumar under T-Series Films and Murad Khetani and Ashwin Varde under Cine1 Studios.
 A remake of Vanga's own Telugu film Arjun Reddy (2017), it stars Shahid Kapoor as the titular protagonist, a surgeon, who spirals into self-destruction when his girlfriend, played by Kiara Advani, is forced to marry someone else.

 Principal photography for Kabir Singh began in October 2018 and ended in March 2019.
 The film was theatrically released on 21 June 2019 and received mixed reviews.
-Criticism was directed at the film allegedly glorifying misogyny and toxic masculinity, while Kapoor's performance and the soundtrack received praise.
+Criticism was directed at the film for its themes of self destruction and substance abuse, while Kapoor's performance and the soundtrack received praise.
 Grossing over ₹379 crore, it became the second highest-grossing Hindi film of 2019, and Kapoor's highest grossing solo-lead release.

 Plot

 Kabir Rajdheer Singh is the youngest son of a business tycoon Rajdheer Singh and studies at the Delhi Institute of Medical Sciences.
 He has a rebellious personality with anger issues that gained him the title of a bully.
-After having a brawl with the members of the opposing team in an inter-college football match, Kabir is told by the dean to either apologise or leave, but he chooses to stay upon catching sight of a new student, Preeti Sikka.
+After having a brawl with the members of the opposing team in an inter-college football match, the dean asks him to either apologize or leave the college, Kabir chooses to leave but he stays back after meeting with first year student, Preeti Sikka.

 Kabir and his friends announce to the student body that Kabir has exclusively claimed Preeti.
 Initially timid, she adjusts to his overbearing attitude and eventually reciprocates his feelings, developing a romantic and physical relationship with him.
 Kabir graduates with an MBBS degree and moves to Mussoorie for further education.
 Despite the distance, their relationship strengthens over the next few years.
 After Preeti graduates, she introduces Kabir to her conservative parents, but her father Harpal catches them kissing and throws Kabir out.

 Harpal continues to oppose their relationship, despite Kabir's attempts to explain their love.
-Enraged, Kabir demands that Preeti choose between him and her family within the next six hours, or he will end their relationship.
+Enraged, Kabir demands Preeti to choose between him and her family within the next six hours, or he will end their relationship.
 Preeti is later unable to reach him in time; feeling abandoned, Kabir injects himself with excessive morphine and remains unconscious for the next two days.
 Upon gaining consciousness, he learns that Preeti is being forced into an arranged marriage and gatecrashes the wedding party; Harpal has him beaten and arrested.
 After Kabir is released, Rajdheer ostracises him from the family for his antics.